oktoseek/oktoscript/OKTOSCRIPT_LICENSE.md

 ## Summary

-**OktoScript is free to use, but is a proprietary language owned by OktoSeek AI.**
+**OktoScript is available for personal and commercial use at no cost.**

-You can use it for any project (personal or commercial), but you cannot modify, fork, clone, or create derivative works of the language itself.
+However, OktoScript is a proprietary language owned by OktoSeek AI and may not be modified or used to create derivative languages, tools or interpreters.
 This protects OktoScript as the exclusive intellectual property of OktoSeek AI while allowing everyone to use it freely.

 ---